Plots

 Summary of Key Factors

-Property valuation is a complex process influenced by a multitude of factors.
-Location, building structure, condition, type of property, age, features, supply and demand, as well as ESG criteria, play a significant role in determining market value.
-A comprehensive and well-founded analysis of all relevant factors is essential for obtaining a realistic and precise valuation.
+The valuation of real estate is a complex process influenced by a range of factors.
+Location, building structure, condition, type of property, age, amenities, supply and demand, as well as ESG criteria, play crucial roles in determining market value.
+A comprehensive and well-founded analysis of all relevant factors is essential to obtain a realistic and precise valuation.
 A professional property valuation is the foundation for informed decisions when buying, selling, or financing real estate.

 Outlook on Future Developments

 Trends in property valuation are characterised by sustainability, digitalisation, and internationalisation.
-Sustainable properties are gaining increasing importance, digital valuation tools are becoming more sophisticated, and international valuation standards are being harmonised.
-Property valuation will continue to evolve and adapt to changing market conditions in the future.
+Sustainable properties are becoming increasingly important, digital valuation tools are becoming more sophisticated, and international valuation standards are being harmonised.
+Real estate valuation will continue to evolve in the future and adapt to changing market conditions.

 Recommendations for Owners and Investors